-17A Improper use of trust property for incorporated limited partnership or for the partnership, the partnership and any other general partner is not liable for the trust property to the people beneficially interested in the property.
+17 Improper use of trust property for partnership other than incorporated limited partnership business, or for the firm, another partner in the firm is not liable for the trust property to the people beneficially interested in the property.

-(1) If a general partner in an incorporated limited partnership who is a trustee improperly uses trust property in the partnership's business,
+(1) If a partner in a firm other than an incorporated limited partnership who is a trustee improperly uses trust property in the firm's

-- (2) Subsection (1) does not- - (a) affect any liability incurred by any general partner because the partner knew about a breach of trust; and - (b) prevent trust money from being followed and recovered from the partnership if still in the possession, or under the control, of the partnership.
+- (2) Subsection (1) does not- - (a) affect any liability incurred by a partner because the partner knew about a breach of trust; and - prevent trust money from being followed and recovered from the firm if still in the possession, or under the control, of the firm.